Donny Deutsch: Career

 In addition to his work on The Big Idea with Donny Deutsch, Deutsch appears regularly as a guest on MSNBC's morning talk show Morning Joe.
 He also appeared as a judge on television on NBC's reality-television series The Apprentice.
 He also appears regularly on the Today Show, in a segment called "The Professionals".

 In April 2013, Deutsch's prime-time CNN talk show (Get to) The Point was cancelled after just one week after the Nielsen Company said the show attracted just 268,000 viewers.
 The show was also mocked by comedian Jon Stewart on his Comedy Central show.
 In 2015, the USA Network announced a new television show with Deutsch that premiered in November called simply Donny!, a comedy with Deutsch playing a fictional version of himself.
 In August, 2016, USA network announced the series would not be renewed for a second season.

 In 2016, Deutsch was co-hosting Bloomberg Television's With All Due Respect with Mark Halperin and John Heilemann.

 In May 2019, it was announced Deutsch would be hosting his own show, Saturday Night Politics with Donny Deutsch on MSNBC filling the network's vacant 8 PM time-slot on Saturdays.
-The show began airing on Saturday, May 4, 2019 and received sluggish viewership during the first few weeks.
+The show began airing on Saturday, May 4, 2019, and received sluggish viewership during the first few weeks.
 In its first eight weeks, the show averaged just 74,000 viewers in the 25-54 demographic bracket.
-The show ended on August 13, 2019 after 13 episodes.
+The show ended on August 13, 2019, after 13 episodes.
 Responding to the cancellation of the show on Twitter, Deutsch said, "I'm beyond grateful for all of your help in making it @MSNBC ’s highest rated Saturday night program EVER!"

-During a January 25, 2022 interview with Nicolle Wallace on MSNBC about Tucker Carlson's comments regarding the possibility of U.S. involvement in the Russia and Ukraine conflict, Deutsch called Carlson a ratings whore.
+During a January 25, 2022 interview with Nicolle Wallace on MSNBC about Tucker Carlson's comments regarding the possibility of U.S. involvement in the Russo-Ukrainian war, Deutsch called Carlson a ratings whore.
 During his commentary he said, "He's a ratings whore.
 That's it.
 It's a game.
 Let's stop saying – performance art." and "He's a ratings whore.
 That's what this is.
 Period."